OneUIProject/OneUI-Design-Library/README.md

     android:layout_height="wrap_content"
     app:seslSeekBarMode="expand" />
 ```
-You might need to set a vertical margin, i case the seekbar thumb is cut of.
+:warning: You might need to set a vertical margin, in case the seekbar thumb is cut of.

+If you don't want the expanding seekbar, you can use the default seekbar instead of ```de.dlyt.yanndroid.samsung.SeekBar```, as the style will also apply on the default one.

 #### Methods
 Set a warning at progress i.